Royalty9628/alx-system_engineering-devops/0x00-shell_basics/README.md

 File : 7-movethatfile -script that Move the file.
 File : 8-firstdelete - script that Delete the file betty.
 File : 9-firstdirdeletion - script that Delete the directory my_first_directory.
+File : 10-back - script that changes the working directory to the previous one.